Handmade paper from our native grasses – a distinctively beautiful souvenir of Central Australia.

 How you can you enjoy Curtin Springs Paper?

 - You can join one of our 1 hr Curtin Springs Paper Tours to share the wonders of our home and get to know our history, landscape and connection to the land.
-These tours are held daily at 10.30am and 4pm.
+You can join our tours at 10.30am and 4pm daily.

 - For your information, this is a brochure about Curtin Springs Paper.

 The one thing we are always certain of here, is that there is always the chance to continue with change.

-We always believed that the art sector would be interested in Curtin Springs Paper, but we weren’t sure what that would look like.
+The art sector was always going to be interested in Curtin Springs Paper.
+But we weren’t sure what that involvement would look like.

-Amee Porter (one of our next generation), came into the office one day and said ‘Mum, I think we can use our paper to make beads and the beads to make jewellery, I think this would really add to the story we are telling”.
+Amee Porter (one of our next generation), came into the office one day.
+She said ‘Mum, I think we can use our paper to make beads and the beads to make jewellery.
+I think this would really add to the story we are telling”.
 So that’s exactly what we have been doing.

 Amee has a very artistic streak and is allowing her creativity to develop.
 Curtin Springs Paper – Jewellery is handmade, completely individual pieces of jewellery that are using Curtin Springs Paper as the focus.
 Have a look at what Amee is doing.

 Not content with just one direction into the creative world, Amee has just held here second exhibition of artwork from Curtin Springs Paper.

 We have opened The Gallery, which is our chance to showcase Amee’s work and for visitors to experience the beauty of Curtin Springs Paper in a range of different mediums.